brainstormforce/contacts-in-mautic/readme.txt

 # How To Use Shortcode

-* To display all contacts use following shorcode
+* To display Mautic contacts count use following shorcode

 `[mauticcount]`

-* To display all contacts excluding anonymous contacts
+* To display all contacts including anonymous contacts

-`[mauticcount anonymous="0"]`
+`[mauticcount anonymous="on"]`

 == Installation ==
 # How To Get Mautic API Credentials